 How does instantly sound?
 As soon as you click the button to enroll, I’ll be in your inbox with your login info so you can hop immediately into The Horse Rider's Mechanic Course.

 Once in there you will also see a link to the exclusive online community group, so you can jump inside and begin chatting with like-minded go-getters, see what’s working for them, and ask me any questions you may have.

 Absolutely!
 There is so much you can be doing right now that will help you to ride much better when you do eventually get your own horse.
 Or if you never end up owning your own horse, any horse you do ride in the future will benefit hugely from what you learn on this course!

 Regardless of the type of riding that you do (Dressage, Western, 'Natural Horsemanship', 'pleasure riding', 'happy hacker' etc. etc. the fundamentals are the same.
-You need to have a stable and independent seat and you need to be balanced.
+You need to have a stable, balanced and independent seat.
 So don't worry, The Horse Rider's Mechanic course is for you!

 The Horse Rider's Mechanic course is a single purchase download.
 This means that it is a one person per course.
 I am thrilled you are excited about this course and love that you want to share it, but everyone needs to purchase their own materials.